Adil-Bee200/UBC_Bunnies_frontend-project/README.md

 # UBC-Bunnies 🐰

-A modern, responsive web application showcasing advanced frontend development skills and UI/UX design principles.
-UBC-Bunnies is a mental health support platform that demonstrates proficiency in HTML5, CSS3, JavaScript, and modern web development practices.
+A responsive frontend mental health support platform developed during the NWPlus Hackathon.

-## 🌟 Project Highlights
+> 🏆 Winner – NWPlus Hackathon 2025

+This repository contains a **cleaned and final version** of the UBC-Bunnies project originally built at the NWPlus hackathon.
+The codebase has been reorganized and documented for portfolio purposes

 ### Frontend Development Skills Demonstrated
 - **Responsive Web Design** - Mobile-first approach with fluid layouts